ebi-gene-expression-group/ega_downloader/README.md

 This is a Nextflow workflow designed to download data for an EGA dataset and arrange in a form suitable for analysis, with raw FASTQ files and a metadata table.

+Currently it's intended for when EGA has provided you with an Aspera box, since the Java client is useless and the Python client doesn't work with .gpg-encrypted files.
+But they're apparently re-encrypting all their files, so this workflow will be modified to use the Python client in due course.

 ## Prerequisites

  * [Nextflow](https://www.nextflow.io/) installed